foolin/tigo/README.md

 ### Routes

-ozzo-routing works by building a routing table in a router and then dispatching HTTP requests to the matching handlers found in the routing table.
+tigo works by building a routing table in a router and then dispatching HTTP requests to the matching handlers found in the routing table.
 An intuitive illustration of a routing table is as follows: